-Do you struggle with financial issues or stress?
-Do you have difficulty talking about money?
+Do you struggle with financial difficulties or stress?
+Do you struggle to talk about money?
 Do you feel hopeless or helpless due to debt or your relationship with your finances?
 Do you find it difficult to be honest with your partner or people in your life about your spending habits or debt?
 Perhaps you find that you are constantly arguing with your partner or people in your life about money, and you just cannot find a way to communicate effectively about it.
 Have you struggled to follow your budget, or perhaps you have never even made one?

 Money can be one of the biggest sources of internal and interpersonal conflict and struggle we experience in our lives.
 Research suggests that conflicts about finances take longer to resolve, and if they occur often enough in marriages, can predict divorce.
 Stress and anxiety about money can also have a significant impact on your health and well-being.
 Although talking about money often feels uncomfortable or taboo, it may be exactly what you and/or your partner need, and a financial therapist at Symmetry Counseling can help you begin to resolve your concerns.

 Emotions can play a large role when it comes to money and finances.
 Financial therapy focuses on the difficulties you experience, both within yourself and within your important relationships, related to this topic.
 Your therapist will help you and your loved ones better understand what has been keeping you from finding satisfaction and happiness with your finances.
 This may involve exploring beliefs about money and self-worth that were passed down from parents, ways to self-soothe anxieties that arise about money or your financial struggles, or developing healthier communication skills between you and your partner to reduce conflict when discussing sensitive matters related to your finances.